sid-viscous/musk-crypto-notifier/README.md

 It would also be useful to follow other prominent players in crypto, both for signals of positive and negative impacts.

-For example, it might be useful to follow government accounts for news of crypto restrictons, taxes etc.
+For example, it might be useful to follow government accounts for news of crypto restrictions, taxes etc.

 ## Support this project